QED Therapeutics

 • To further explore the effect of this investigational treatment on overall health, growth, and possible medical complications

-qed is planning for a Phase 3 study in children with achondroplasia
+QED is LAUNCHING a Phase 3 study in children with achondroplasia

 This is the next step in the process of developing a new treatment option